We left from Mumbai on Thai Airways 318 for Bangkok at 11:35 PM, a little before midnight.

 They had the usual breakfast spread: cereal, fruits, bacon, and eggs, along with dim sum.

-Our next flight was TG620 at 7:25 AM, which took us from Bangkok across the South China Sea, to Manila.
+Our next flight was Thai Airways 620 at 7:25 AM, which took us from Bangkok, across the South China Sea, to Manila.

-There was a meal service onboard and the rest of the flight went by quickly and we landed in Manila at around 11:45 AM.
+There was a meal service onboard and the rest of the flight went by quickly; we landed in Manila at around 11:45 AM.

 We were met by a ground agent after we deplaned.
 He was aware of our connection between Thai Airways and United Airlines.
 He instructed us to clear immigration and collect our luggage (which was not checked all the way to our final destination).
 He told us where we could leave our bags at the airport if we wanted to head into the city.